VitaliyBeletskiy/Worm/README.md

 Goals:
 * to learn how to use GeometryReader to get screen dimensions
 * to learn how to use GeometryReader to process screen rotation (once screen's rotated and the worm is out of the screen - it goes to the new screen center)
-* to learn shapes and some animation withour SpriteKit.
+* to learn shapes and some animation withour using SpriteKit.

 **Animated preview:**